All Episodes

 There are those of us who know why Trump supporters want him to win.

-Is any of this making you worried that it's hurting his chances to win?
+Go ask them instead, is any of this making you worried that it's hurting his chances to win?

-But it is a waste of time to even speculate, much less ask these Trump people straight on.
+But it is a waste of time To even speculate, much less ask these Trump people straight on.

 So Trump is flip-flopping on abortion.